nsubordin81/educational-python-variants/Research.md

 ## Implementation V. Specification

+Python.org has a list of what it recognizes as alternative implementations of the python specification, which includes IronPython, Jython, Pypy, Stackless Python, and Micro Python https://www.python.org/download/alternatives/

 ### What is a language specification?

 Language specifications are the documentation of what it means to write a program in that language,